Five Generations In The Workplace

 Recruiting, training, experience, and institutional memory make your employees your most valuable assets.
 Effective multi-generational hiring and retention efforts will help ensure that those assets keep working for you and not for someone else.

 The Gen-Savvy Financial Advisor

-For decades financial services have focused on demographic groups that are now moving into and past retirement.
+For decades, financial services professionals have focused on demographic groups that are now moving into and past retirement.
 The Matures (born 1945 and prior) and the Baby Boomers (born 1946 – 1964) are the generations that the financial services industry grew up with and their client relationships were defined by traditional business models.
-Now, new generations who have different economic and cultural experiences are moving into age ranges that make them prime markets for investments, retirement planning, insurance, and other financial services.
+Now, new generations who have different economic and cultural experiences are moving into age ranges that make them prime markets for investments, retirement planning, insurance, and other financial products.

-Cam Marston understands the attitudes and expectations of the upcoming generations and what they expect from service providers.
-He has learned how they buy, how they value different types of information, what their definition of “expert” is, how they apply it to financial advisors and what they want financial advisors to teach them.
+Cam Marston understands the attitudes and expectations of the upcoming generations and what they expect from financial services providers.
+He knows how they buy, how they value different types of information, what their definition of “expert” is, how they apply it to financial professionals and what they want financial professionals to teach them.
 He understands their preferred methods of communications, which sales tools to use and how to use them effectively.

 The next generation of financial services client has arrived.
 They will not tolerate being treated the same way their parents were treated.
 Learn what they want in this exciting and impactful presentation.

 Our world today is loud, cluttered, and busy.
 There are countless attempts made each day to get our attention and distract us from our goals.
 What must leaders do to gain the attention and respect of those around us?
 What must leaders do to maintain their own focus and their team’s focus.
 Learn how our society has formed generations whose communication styles and priorities vary greatly and how leaders must work differently with each group to keep them focused on their goals.